arthur54323/bsod/README.md

 # bsod
-only try this on an vm
+only try this on an vm (Virtual Machine) just ignore if you dont want to download